 Buyers do not want to guess where they are within their checkout process.
 They also do not want to experience a long checkout process.
 Show the buyer where they are within the process with a dynamic timeline.
 The Baymard Institute suggests that the ideal checkout experience has only 12-14 elements for the user to fill in, however, while conducting their research, they found that the average e-commerce checkout flow in the US had 23.48 elements .

 4.)
-Minimalistic checkout design
+Minimalistic online checkout experience

 Make your checkout as simple as possible.
 Checking out is the only thing you want your users to focus on, not the sidebar menu, not the video ad, not your scrolling carousel on your homepage in the background.
 Keep it simple.